-We recorded \$11 and \$8 in the three months ended March 31, 2017 and 2016, respectively, in loss reserve provision related to our collective reserve (loans not individually impaired).
+We recorded \$19 and \$6 in the six months ended June 30, 2017 and 2016, respectively, in loss reserve provision related to our collective reserve (loans not individually impaired).
+Those numbers were \$8 and (\$2) for the three months ended June 30, 2017 and 2016, respectively.
 These increases were due to increases in loan balances.
-We did not reserve any amount in those same periods in our specific reserve (for loans individually impaired).
-We anticipate that the collective reserve will increase as our balances rise throughout 2017.
+In the second quarter of 2017, we booked a specific reserve of \$7 related to two of our nonperforming loans.
+No such reserve was made in the first six months of 2016.
+We anticipate that the collective reserve will increase as our balances rise throughout the remainder of 2017.